rust-lang/reference/src/expressions/call-expr.md

 ## Disambiguating Function Calls

-Rust treats all function calls as sugar for a more explicit, fully-qualified syntax.
+Rust treats all function calls as sugar for a more explicit, [fully-qualified syntax].
 Upon compilation, Rust will desugar all function calls into the explicit form.
 Rust may sometimes require you to qualify function calls with trait, depending on the ambiguity of a call in light of in-scope items.